 • Avoid companies that request a wire transfer.

 If you find out they don’t provide insurance, haven’t had good reviews, or aren’t willing to answer your questions, you should look for another company.

 Cleaning out your car before shipping is not just polite, but it can be important for safety reasons.
 While you might be tempted to load your car with boxes, it’s best to leave the car empty.
 If you ship your car with stuff inside, it can shift during transit and cause damage to your vehicle.
 In addition to damage, things inside your car can be a safety hazard.

 Removing any items not secured to the interior of your car is important.
 If you have a phone holder, charger, or GPS device that could potentially move during the transit, take them out before shipping the car.
 You might also want to unplug anything portable so it doesn’t shift during transit.

 #3.
 Secure and Remove Accessories

 If you have fixtures such as bike racks, luggage racks, ski racks, and custom spoilers on your car, make sure to remove or secure them before your car gets shipped.
+Check out the best rav 4 bike rack as an option.
 In addition, such fixtures can become projectiles if they loosen during transit.
 This can damage or break windows, doors, and even other fixtures on your car during shipping.
 It may even be a danger to other cars on the truck.